DavideBri/davidebri.github.io/src/content/blog/08-Hackaton/my-first-hackaton.md

 - 🔧 Backend ( next time i want to be here though )
 - 📜 Docs and Support

-I instantly fell in love with my team, they were so skilled and open to share knowledge and insight, that i will for sure keep in touch with them <br>*( SPOILER: We are organizing to go to the next Codemotion conference together :D )*
+I instantly fell in love with my team, they were so skilled and open to share knowledge and insight, that i will for sure keep in touch with them
+> We are organizing to go to the next Codemotion conference together :D

 When I came back from my weekend, I started catching up with all the amazing work that they've done while I was away.
 It was **A LOT** to catch up on, but somehow i managed.